holaphil/amazing-maple-e08ae/src/pages/blog/index.md

 ---
 title: Thoughts
-subtitle: 'Ideas, inspirations, and other riffing as I get around to it.'
+subtitle: 'Thoughts, inspiration, and other riffing about, as I get around to it.'
 hide_title: false
 col_number: three
 seo: